kitllam9/fyp-edtech-web/README.md

     ```
 - And finally, start hosting the application by running `php artisan serve`.

+Note: you may encounter permission issues if the project is hosted on MacOS.
+Please make sure you have granted the directory read/write permissions for creating PDF files in that case.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).